-- a. recognise and explain the relevance, importance and consequences of ethical and legal issues; - b. recommend and justify appropriate actions where ethical dilemmas arise in a given scenario; - c. design and evaluate appropriate ethical safeguards; and - d. recognise and advise when a tax-avoidance scheme is notifiable to HMRC and distinguish between planning, avoidance and evasion and their consequences.
+- a. recognise and explain the relevance, importance and consequences of ethical, sustainability and legal issues; - recommend and justify appropriate actions where ethical dilemmas arise in a given scenario; - c. design and evaluate appropriate ethical safeguards; and - d. recognise and advise when a tax-avoidance scheme is notifiable to HMRC and distinguish between planning, avoidance and evasion and their consequences and the technology used to used to identify avoidance and evasion.

-Understand the situation and the requirements Identify and use relevant information Identify and prioritise key issues and stay on task Demonstrate understanding of the business context Recognise new and complex ideas within a scenario Identify the needs of customers and clients Identify risks within a scenario Identify elements of uncertainty within a scenario Identify ethical issues including public interest and sustainability issues within a scenario Interpret information provided in various formats Evaluate the relevance of information provided Filter information provided to identify critical facts Identify business and financial issues from a scenario Prioritise key issues Work effectively within time constraints Operate to a brief in a given scenario
+Understand the situation and the requirements: Identify and use relevant information: Identify and prioritise key issues and stay on task: Demonstrate understanding of the business context.
+Recognise new and complex ideas within a scenario.
+Identify the needs of customers and clients.
+Identify risks within a scenario.
+Identify elements of uncertainty within a scenario.
+Identify ethical issues including public interest and sustainability issues within a scenario.
+Interpret information provided in various formats.
+Evaluate the relevance of information provided.
+Filter information provided to identify critical facts.
+Identify business and financial issues from a scenario.
+Prioritise key issues.
+Work effectively within time constraints.
+Operate to a brief in a given scenario.